 Collaboration, collaboration, collaboration!
 For effective management strategies to be implemented, organisations must be willing to work with people from different sectors such as governments and local communities.
 Sea turtles travel not only long distances, but across political borders.
 Therefore, working with multiple governments and communities to protect sea turtles is vital for effective management.

-Although many of the threats that sea turtles face are from industrial practices, working with those industries is an important part of sea turtle conservation.
+industrial practices, working with those industries is an important part of sea turtle conservation.
 For effective management strategies to be implemented, organisations must be willing to work with people from different sectors, including governments and local communities.
 Rather than seeing the fishing or tourist industries as threats, for example, we work alongside these industries to safeguard sea turtles and develop solutions together to create a world in which all can coexist.